m-m-adams/EEE499_lab_quiz_one_async_runtime/readme.md

 # Testing

+Unit tests are provided in all three modules.
+There are additional implementation tests under `tests` that will only work if all three components are implemented successfully.

-Unit tests are provided in both modules.
-Run them with cargo test or the IDE
+Run tests with cargo test or the IDE

 Passing tests indicate correct implementation.
 The tests in runtime.rs depend on timer.rs being implemented correctly as well!